Henry Spelman of Jamestown: The War of Opchanacanough

-In 1622 Opchanacanough tried to expel all English colonists from Virginia by attacking the settlers, killing about 330 men, women, and children.
+In 1622 Opechancanough tried to expel all English colonists from Virginia by attacking the settlers, killing about 330 men, women, and children.
 Spelman was aboard the Elizabeth trading with the natives in the Pamunkey and therefore survived the attacks.
 Upon his return he was called upon to renew the English colonial alliance with the Patawomeck tribe, who were at that point detached from Powhatan's Confederacy.
 In the spring of 1623, Spelman volunteered to take a group of 19 men north to the Potomac River, away from the fighting near Jamestown, to barter for corn or other food.
 On 23 March 1623, the party was attacked by 60 canoes full of Anacostan Indians from their settlement of Nacochtank along the Anacostia River.
-Henry Spelman and all others in his party were killed or captured in the botched trading expedition (apart from Captain Henry Fleet, who spent 5 years in captivity with them and also learned their language).
+Henry Spelman and all others in his party were killed or captured in the botched trading expedition (apart from Captain Henry Fleete, who spent 5 years in captivity with them and also learned their language).
 After providing much good service as an interpreter, Henry Spelman died as he had lived – amongst the Native Indians at 28 years old.
 Some sources say Spelman was captured and beheaded by the Anacostans.
-This attack was in reprisal for a 1622 attack by Fleet and the Patawomecks in which 18 Anacostans had been killed.
+This attack was in reprisal for a 1622 attack by Fleete and the Patawomecks in which 18 Anacostans had been killed.

 Captain John Smith wrote on Spelman's death, stating that "Captain Henrie Spilman Gentleman, that hath lived with in those Countries thirteene or fourteene yeares.
 One of the best interpreters in the Land, being furnished with a Barke and six and twentie men, hee was sent to trucke in the River of Patawomek, where he had lived a long time amongst the Salvages.
-Whether hee presumed too much upon his acquaintance amongst them, or they sought to be revenged of any for the slaughter made amongst them by the English so latley."
+Whether hee presumed too much upon his acquaintance amongst them, or they sought to be revenged of any for the slaughter made amongst them by the English so lately."